Iris van Herpen the 34 years old Dutch fashion designer who is widely recognized as one of fashion’s

-most talented and forward-thinking designers that always push to break the boundaries of fashion design.
+most talented and forward-thinking designers who always push to break the boundaries of fashion design.
 Since her first show in 2007 van Herpen has been preoccupied with inventing new forms and methods of sartorial expression of fashion by combining the most traditional and the most radical materials constructing master pieces by her unique methods to take us into her unique aesthetic vision.
 She calls this design ethos “New Couture.”

 ~Van Herpen about describing her work